 Assurity, on the other hand, lets you bundle other business insurance coverage with your long-term disability policy.
 These options, along with high coverage limits, could make it an ideal choice for high-earning entrepreneurs.

 Assurity offers benefit periods of one, two, five, or 10 years, and you can renew your policy up until age 67.
 Coverage amounts range from $500 to $20,000 per month, making it perfect even for high-earning business owners and solo-preneurs.
 Your Assurity policy for business owners, or business overhead expense (BOE) coverage, will even pay for your lease, payroll, and company-related expenses if you are unable to work.
-This puts it at the top of our list for the best long-term disability insurance for business owners or self-employed individuals.
+These factors put it at the top of our list for the best long-term disability insurance for business owners or self-employed individuals.

 Best for Coverage Options : Mutual of Omaha

 Some of the optional benefit riders include a Hospital Confinement Indemnity Benefits Rider, which pays up to $500 per day if you’re hospitalized and up to $1,000 if you’re in an intensive care unit.
 The Return of Premium Benefit Rider gives back up to 80% of your premiums, minus claims paid, after 10 years.
-If other companies offer these value-added riders, they aren’t readily advertised, putting Mutual of Omaha at the top of our list for DI policy coverage options.
+If other companies offer these value-added riders, they aren’t readily advertised, which puts Mutual of Omaha at the top of our list for DI policy coverage options.

 What Is Long-Term Disability Insurance?